Chia-Network/chia-dev-guides/guides/crash-course/smart-coins.md

 Now that we've introduced currying, we can create a different program using a different `CORRECT_PASSWORD` without modifying any of the source code.

 :::note
+Now, let's nest a command.

 Because currying outputs CLVM, we can nest it as input to the compiler to make the process of testing this out easier.

 An important thing to note here is that the nesting will not work properly if surrounded with single quotes, thus, we would use `"$()"` and not `'$()'`.
-This requires us to flip all nested quotes (specifically `'hello'` in this case) so that we have single quotes inside of the double quote.
+This requires us to flip all nested quotes so that we have single quotes inside of the double quote (in this upcoming example take a look at `'goodbye'`. ).
 :::

 You can try it with a new password: